Updated 1 week ago

 Tesla model

-Tesla has multiple different models that vary in battery sizes and driving range, impacting how often you need to charge and how much it costs.
+Tesla offers different models that vary in battery sizes and driving range, which impacts how often you need to charge, how long that charge will last, and how much it costs.
+EVs with larger batteries will last longer, but they’ll cost a bit more to fully charge.

 Your lifestyle and driving habits